Wayland (protocol): Overview

-The Wayland Display Server project was started by Red Hat developer Kristian Høgsberg in 2008.
+The Wayland Display Server project was created by Red Hat developer Kristian Høgsberg in 2008.

 Beginning around 2010, Linux desktop graphics have moved from having "a pile of rendering interfaces... all talking to the X server, which is at the center of the universe" towards putting the Linux kernel and its components (i.e. Direct Rendering Infrastructure (DRI), Direct Rendering Manager (DRM)) "in the middle", with "window systems like X and Wayland ... off in the corner".
 This will be "a much-simplified graphics system offering more flexibility and better performance".

 Høgsberg could have added an extension to X as many recent projects have done, but preferred to "[push] X out of the hotpath between clients and the hardware" for reasons explained in the project's FAQ:

 What's different now is that a lot of infrastructure has moved from the X server into the kernel (memory management, command scheduling, mode setting) or libraries (cairo, pixman, freetype, fontconfig, pango, etc.), and there is very little left that has to happen in a central server process. ...
 [An X server has] a tremendous amount of functionality that you must support to claim to speak the X protocol, yet nobody will ever use this. ...
 This includes code tables, glyph rasterization and caching, XLFDs (seriously, XLFDs!), and the entire core rendering API that lets you draw stippled lines, polygons, wide arcs and many more state-of-the-1980s style graphics primitives.
 For many things we've been able to keep the X.org server modern by adding extension such as XRandR, XRender and COMPOSITE ...
 With Wayland we can move the X server and all its legacy technology to an optional code path.
 Getting to a point where the X server is a compatibility option instead of the core rendering system will take a while, but we'll never get there if [we] don't plan for it.